lakdev-gmbh/scenario-creator/README.md

 2. Download database from production or create database and .env file from [.env.example](.env.example) and insert APP_KEY
 3. Run docker desktop
 4. Create and start containers: `ddev start`
-5. `ddev composer install` where you have to insert the path to the database
+5. `ddev composer install`
+6. `ddev import-db --src=/path/to/db.sql.gz.` where you have to insert your path to the database
-6. `ddev launch`
+7. `ddev launch`

-### Other Useful Commands
+## Other Useful Commands

 - Stop container (current state will be saved): `ddev stop`
 - Enable debugging: `ddev xdebug on`
+- `ddev launch -m` to see mails sent out

 ## Starting when already installed